As any organization, CLASSU is proud to follow a Constitution which governs its actions and motives.

 Article IV: Executive Members

 All Executives are expected to attend meetings, run events and initiatives.
 There are eleven in total.
 The President and Vice-President are essentially co-presidents who oversee the Union and communicate with various groups.
-The Treasurer collects receipts and issues cheques.
+The Treasurer collects receipts and issues cheques, as well as assuming the role of third signing officer for any bank accounts.
 The Secretary keeps minutes of meetings.
-Senators help share the workload and contribute to innovation in CLASSU.
-One must be a First Year.
+Senators help share the remaining workload and contribute to innovation in CLASSU.
+At least one must be a First Year, elected in the Fall Election.
 For Executives elected in the spring, their term is one year, for those elected in the fall, approximately eight months.

 Article V to VI: Finance and Meeting Procedure